securitybunker/databunker/README.md

 We are a big fan of the open-source movement.
 After a lot of thoughts and consultations, the main Data Bunker product will be open source.

-We are doing this to boost the adoption of a privacy enabled world.
+We are doing this to boost the adoption of a **privacy enabled world**.

 Enterprise version will be closed source.